Death toll from petrol station blast expected to rise beyond seven

 Donegal TD Pearse Doherty, who was at the scene on Saturday morning, said there were a number of people missing.

-He told the PA news agency: “The rescue and recovery operation went on through the night.
+He said: “The rescue and recovery operation went on through the night.

 “This explosion not only ripped the heart out of this building, but ripped the heart out of this community and left a huge amount of devastation.